 The Project Trust Agreement assigns and pledges to the Bond Trustee and grants to the Bond Trustee a security interest in all rights of the Authority under the Contract to receive all Revenues payable to the Authority thereunder and pledged under the Project Trust Agreement.
-The Project Trust Agreement pledges to the Bond Trustee for the benefit of the holders of the Series 2011-1 Bonds and all other bonds issued under the Project Trust Agreement (i) all moneys paid or payable for deposit in or on deposit in any Fund, Account or subaccount created under the Project Trust Agreement, all investments received or receivable for deposit in or on deposit in or on deposit in any Fund, Account or subaccount created under the Project Trust Agreement and all interest or other income on such investments paid or payable for deposit in or on deposit in any Fund, Account or subaccount created thereunder and all rights of the Authority to receive such moneys, investments and interest or other income (except for the Rebate Fund), subject to application of such moneys, investments and other income as provided in the Project Trust Agreement and (b) the Revenues from each Project financed or refinanced under the Projects, except the pledge made in clauses (ii)(a) and (b) does not include amounts necessary to pay for maintenance, repair and operation of any Project financed under the Project Trust Agreement, fees and expenses of the

-Bond Trustee, any paying agent, any escrow agent in connection with any refunding bonds issued under the Project Trust Agreement, insurance premiums, rent payable under lease agreements between the Authority and the Commonwealth, allocable operating and administrative expenses of the Authority and any amounts required by Section 19C of the Enabling Act to be paid to the Treasurer and Receiver-General of the Commonwealth out of such Revenues.
+The Project Trust Agreement pledges to the Bond Trustee for the benefit of the holders of the Series 2011-2 Bonds and all other bonds issued under the Project Trust Agreement (i) all moneys paid or payable for deposit in or on deposit in any Fund, Account or subaccount created under the Project Trust Agreement, all investments received or receivable for deposit in or on deposit in or on deposit in any Fund.
+Account or subaccount created under the Project Trust Agreement and all interest or other income on such investments paid or payable for deposit in or on deposit in any Fund, Account or subaccount created thereunder and all rights of the Authority to receive such moneys, investments and interest or other income (except for the Rebate Fund), subject to application of such moneys, investments and other income as provided in the Project Trust Agreement; and (ii) (a) subject to the Project Trust Agreement, the Revenues from each Project financed or refinanced under the Project Trust Agreement and (b) the Revenues, including Secondary Revenues payable to the Authority from Other Projects, except the pledge made in clauses (ii)(a) and (b) does not include amounts necessary to pay for maintenance, repair and operation of any Project financed under the Project Trust Agreement, fees and expenses of the Bond Trustee, any paying agent, any escrow agent in connection with any refunding bonds issued under the Project Trust Agreement, insurance premiums, rent payable under lease agreements between the Authority and the Commonwealth, allocable operating and administrative expenses of the Authority and any amounts required by Section 19C of the Enabling Act to be paid to the Treasurer and Receiver-General of the Commonwealth out of such Revenues.